xavierchia/xavierchia.github.io/_posts/2022-03-09-six-months-ago.md

 Here’s their secret.

-They simply study what worked 6+ months ago and then post the same thing again with a little twist.
+They study what worked 6+ months ago and then post the same thing again with a little twist.

 I know, it’s kind of annoying.
 On some platforms like Reddit people scream “REPOST!”.
 But on most, they don’t.
-Especially, if you didn’t post a carbon copy.
+Especially, if you don’t post a carbon copy.

 People don’t have a good memory and at any point there’s a huge group of newbies.
 This is why there’s a high chance that what worked a few months again will work again today.